BlockSigner/cove/README.md

 ```
 This adds the HTML parameter `target="_blank"` to the generated HTML.

 Other components can contain more complex content.
 These components wrap their content, so they have a closing tag that indicates the end of the component.
-A good example is the `heading` component that arranges a title and a lead text.
-We'll cover layout components next, don't worry.
+A good example is the `markdown` component that arranges content to be interpreted as markdown.
 ```
-{{% heading %}}
+{{% markdown %}}
 # Signatures can be purchased individually or at a flat rate.
 Skribbles' pricing adapts to your needs and can be flexibly configured.
-{{% /heading %}}
+{{% /markdown %}}
 ```
 See how we used the `%` delimiter here?
 It interprets the content of the `content` component as markdown.
-The closing tag of our `heading` component has a leading `/` before the name to indicate the end of the component.
+The closing tag of our `markdown` component has a leading `/` before the name to indicate the end of the component.

 ### Menu component
 The main, header and footer menus are defined in the file `site/config.yaml`.